cptnbrando/get-it-goin/readme.md

 Some people say it is impossible to use Windows 11 privately, as it is very shoddy by design.
 But I'll be damned if I'm switching to Linux.
 I'll be damned!

+> [!IMPORTANT]
+> **Status:** 🚧 Work in Progress - This project is under active development and does not work rn.
+Some scripts are functional.

 ## Features

 - Attack Surface Reduction (ASR) Rule scripts - Fetch all available [ASR Rules from Microsoft](https://github.com/MicrosoftDocs/defender-docs/blob/public/defender-endpoint/attack-surface-reduction-rules-reference.md), enable and disable them, and check their status